Queen Isolation Cage 240

 Procedure: -

+Most commercial queen breeders will mark queens for no extra charge.
 That makes them very easy to find to allow for quick caging and very low cost varroa control.

 2. Swarm Control.